The important difference between proofreading and copyediting

 What is more important: proofreaders or copyeditors?
 What are their roles?
 Learn the difference between proofreading and copyediting to make your decision because understanding different edit types is quite a confusing part of the entire editing process.
 For every new author, proofreading can be overwhelming, especially if you don’t know how to choose a good one for your manuscript.
 There are proofread critiques, copyedits and line edits, etc.

-Read this free online guide that highlights the main difference between proofreading and copyediting to help you understand it well, decide the one you need for making corrections in your document, and be ready to correct it professionally.
+Read this free online guide that highlights the main difference between proofreading and editing to help you understand it well, decide the one you need for making corrections in your document, and be ready to correct it professionally.

 What is copyediting?